-SOWING: Transplant (recommended) - Sow into 72-cell flats 6-8 weeks before last frost.
+SOWING: Transplant (recommended) - Sow into 72-cell flats or preferred seedling container, 6-8 weeks before last frost.
 Light is required for germination; cover very lightly to hold seeds in place.
 Grow seedlings at 63-68°F (17-20°C).
-Harden-off and transplant out after last frost.
+Harden off and transplant out after last frost.
 Direct seed - Only in locations with a long growing season.
 Sow 1/8" deep, after last frost.
 Pinching is recommended to encourage branching.
 Low temperatures and less than 12 hours of light can cause premature flowering.

 LIGHT PREFERENCE: Sun.

 VASE LIFE: 7-14 days.
 Ideal storage temperature 36-41°F (2-5°C).

 HARVEST: Celosia is exceptional as a cut flower and can be used both fresh and dried.
 Fresh - Harvest when the flowers are fully developed, and stems are firm at the base of the bloom.
 Dried - Harvest at the same stage of growth as you would for fresh flowers.
 Remove all the foliage and hang in a dark, well-ventilated location to dry.

 SOIL REQUIREMENTS: Well-drained, moist, fertile soil high in organic matter. pH of 6.0-7.0 preferred.

 USES: Excellent cut flower, fresh or dried.
 Borders, beds, and containers.